Toggle navigation

 Why this change is so great

 We were excited to see tax-advantaged accounts get some love from the recent CARES Act.
 It means that there are more opportunities to use pre-tax dollars for more medical expenses and it just got a lot easier.
-Plus, this action helps reduce paperwork for doctors having to write prescription and doctors notes.
-They have enough on their plate already.

 Have questions about over the counter meds and ICHRA or QSEHRA?